f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

         "SNMPv2-MIB:sysLocation": "Boston"
     }

-Enabling SNMP can de done from the API by configuring the **public** SNMP community.
+Enabling SNMP can be done from the API by configuring the **public** SNMP community.
 Below is an example of enabling SNMP monitoring at the F5OS layer.
 F5OS only supports read-only access for SNMP monitoring.

 .. code-block:: bash